The Human Brain and Seizures

 The brain is made up of millions of nerve cells called neurons.
 These cells generate electrical impulses and messages to produce thoughts, feelings, movement and control body functions.

-A seizure happens when the normal alternating pattern of these impulses is disrupted, causing the impulses to rapidly fire all at once.
+A seizure happens when the normal alternating pattern of these electrical impulses are disrupted, causing them to rapidly fire all at once.

-Depending on the type of seizure, this can cause changes in:
+Depending on where the seizure in the brain, this can cause changes in:

 - sensation and feeling